 42. Name the parts of the linked list.

-43. Explain the various types of Linked List present in Data Structure.
+43. Explain the various types of linked lists present in data structures.

-- Singly Linked List – In the Singly linked list, each node points to its successor node except the last one.
-Here the last node point to the NULL value.
+- Singly Linked List - In the singly linked list, each node points to its successor node except the last one.
+Here the last node points to the NULL value.

-- Doubly Linked List – In this linked list, each node contains two pointers, the first pointer points to the next node and the other points to the previous node.
+- Doubly Linked List - In this linked list, each node contains two pointers.
+Also, the first pointer points to the next node, and the other points to the previous node.

-- Circular Linked List – Circular linked list is similar to the singly linked list but here the last node point to the head node rather than pointing to the NULL value.
+- Circular Linked List - Circular linked list is similar to the singly linked list but here, the last node points to the head node rather than pointing to the NULL value.